How to Dehydrate Chamomile in a Food Dehydrator: Boosting Wellness Your Way

 First off, let’s talk about containers:

-You’re going to need an airtight, preferably dark-colored glass jar.
+You’re going to need a sealed glass jar, ideally airtight and preferably dark-colored.
 This isn’t just for aesthetics, though it does look incredibly chic on your kitchen counter!
 The dark color helps to protect your chamomile from damaging light, preserving its quality and extending its shelf life.
+Using a sealed glass jar is also the best way to store other dried herbs to maintain their freshness and potency.

 Secondly, the environment:

 Your chamomile, in its new chic home, prefers a cool, dark and dry place.
 A pantry or a cupboard away from any major sources of heat is an ideal spot.
-Heat and light can degrade the quality of your chamomile, making it lose its flavor and aroma.
+Heat and light, especially direct sunlight, can degrade the quality of your chamomile, making it lose its flavor and aroma.
 So, avoid windowsills or tops of refrigerators.
 Pro tip: a cellar is an absolute sweet spot!

 Here’s how you should do it: